 Rising coronavirus case numbers and rumors of a third lockdown.
 Mandatory state-run hotel quarantine for travelers returning to Israel from the UK.
 The looming deadline for a national budget, which may send the Jewish state to a fourth round...

 Jul 9, 2020, 5:57 PM

-Reforms to early intervention centers may mean disaster
+Reforms in early intervention for kids with special needs may mean disaster

 Jun 1, 2020, 6:48 PM